Skip to content

 p955 ms

-500 sequential SET-then-GET round trips against the harness’s Lettuce client.
-This is the round-trip latency operators see on every lease acquire, every fencing-token check, every SSE replay-ticket lookup.
+500 sequential SET-then-GET round trips (after 50 warmup pairs) against the harness’s Lettuce client.
+This is the round-trip latency behind every lease acquire, every fencing-token check, and every SSE replay-ticket lookup.

 SSE event latency